 This Southern dessert will satisfy your sweet tooth and help you keep your cool!
-Banana pudding is perfect for the hottest day.
-Pulled straight from the refrigerator it’s a layered dessert that rivals any cake.
+This vegan banana pudding is perfect for the hottest day.
+Pulled straight from the refrigerator, it’s a layered dessert that rivals any cake.

 The photo above gives you an example of about how thick my pudding recipe needs to be before you let it cool.
 You are welcome to cook it down even thicker.
 Just remember it will get thicker as it cools in the fridge too.

 Once your pudding is cool it’s time to assemble your banana pudding.